 But first, make sure you have added the browser extension for Chrome or Firefox (whatever you use) so that these functions work correctly.

-Now, coming back to the actual function; the auto-fill feature of RememBear is pretty sharp and quick.
+Now, coming back to the actual function; the autofill feature for usernames and passwords in RememBear is pretty sharp and quick.

 When you open site whose credentials are stored in the software, you can automatically notice the small ‘bear’ icon on the login fields.